GideonAgboba/aura/README.md

 ### 2. Animation Implementation

-Used react-native-reanimated "legacy" shared transitions, acknowledging that Shared Elements Transitions are not yet implemented in React Native's New Architecture.
+Used framer-motion library and css animation.
 This decision was made to:

 - Provide smooth transitions now

-- Maintain compatibility with current architecture

-- Enable future migration when New Architecture support is available

 ### 3. Event-Driven Architecture